Operation of calculations

 taskset -c 1-2,4 ./program

-If the running process generates a higher I / O load (disk access, large transfers), it is advisable to place files with such access in a folder on the local disk (
+If a running process generates a higher I/O load with disk operations (random access, large transfers), it is advisable to place files with such access in a folder on the local disk (

 /tmp